akan72/onchain/README.md

 cd onchain
 ```

-Set up our virtual environment:
+To set up our virtual environment, run `make install` or the following:

 ```{bash}
 python3 -m venv env